Carer Care Inc. supports those who are at risk of emotional exhaustion from caring for others.

 A Team from the United States and Australia provided workshops, training and medical support in three locations.
 As part of the team, Carer Care Inc. provided Resilience First Aid Starter Training and pastoral care.

-Workshops can be developed for groups on topics relating to managing resilience, self care and emotional well being.
+Workshops can be developed for groups on topics relating to managing resilience, self-care and emotional wellbeing.

 Some participants may be able to attend for a subsidised fee if they meet the selection criteria.